Introduction to MySQL REVOKE

 REVOKE UPDATE ON marklist FROM abraham;

-So initially the user ‘Abraham’ held the privilege to update any row or column in the table ‘marklist’.
+Initially, the user ‘Abraham’ had the privilege to update any row or column in the table ‘marklist’.
 But the query has removed it.

 Output:

-Executing the SHOW GRANTS query after the REVOKE query displays the difference in privileges held by the user before and after the REVOKE function is executed.
+Executing the SHOW GRANTS query after the REVOKE query displays the difference in privileges the user holds before and after executing the REVOKE function.

 Query:

 To revoke all privileges from a user, we can use the REVOKE ALL syntax.
-Make sure you are not revoking the GRANT option, otherwise you will not be able to grant privileges back if needed.
+Ensure you are not revoking the GRANT option.
+Otherwise, you will not be able to grant privileges back if needed.

 Output:

-Executing the SHOW GRANTS query after the REVOKE query displays the difference in privileges held by the user.
+Executing the SHOW GRANTS query after the REVOKE query displays the difference in privileges the user holds.
 Now all privileges are removed from the user.
-User can just login to the database but has no other privileges.
+The user can log in to the database but has no other privileges.

 Explanation:

-When a user is granted with proxy privilege, a special revoke statement is used to take back this privilege.
-For now, consider the user ‘abraham’ has the proxy accesses as the ‘alina’ user.
-For this, let’s see what all privileges the user ‘alina’ holds and also grant the same to new user ‘abraham’.
+When granting a user proxy privilege, a special revoke statement is used to revoke this privilege.
+For now, consider the user ‘abraham’ as the proxy access as the ‘alina’ user.
+For this, let’s see what privileges the user ‘alina’ holds and grant the same to new user ‘abraham’.

 Query: